 John Malkovich read the first forty pages of the script and liked it.
 But he asked his agent why he was up for the role of Frank.
 He said Malkovich had been reading the wrong lines.
 He was up for Marvin's role instead.

 Helen Mirren had to learn how to shoot a gun without blinking so as to look more like an experienced killer.
 (Blinking was one of the main reasons why the stars in the Matrix trilogy wore sunglasses to mask their involuntary reactions.)

 The purse Victoria uses as a weapon was Helen Mirren's own purse.
 It was given to her as a gift from Giorgio Armani.
 Since it went so well with the dress she was wearing, and the purse was part of the script, she asked if she could use it.
 The producers said yes.

-Morgan Freeman's faux-African dictator character is driven in a Mercedes 600 Pullman limousine, a favorite of world leaders including many developing-world/Communist-regime dictators such as Nicolae Ceausescu, Josip Broz-Tito, Fidel Castro, Pol Pot, Enver Hoxha, Leonid Brezhnev, Kim Il-Sung, Jong-il Kim, Idi Amin, and Ferdinand Marcos.
+Morgan Freeman's fake African dictator character is driven in a Mercedes 600 Pullman limousine, a favorite of world leaders including many developing-world/Communist-regime dictators such as Nicolae Ceausescu, Josip Broz-Tito, Fidel Castro, Pol Pot, Enver Hoxha, Leonid Brezhnev, Kim Il-Sung, Kim Jong-il, Idi Amin and Ferdinand Marcos.

 When entering Frank's weapon container, Marvin picks up a submachine gun and comments that it's a "Swedish K".
 The weapon is a Kpist m/45, used by the Swedish military up until 2007.
-It was also made under license by Smith & Wesson with the designation "mod.
+It was also made under license by Smith and Wesson with the designation "mod.
 76".
-It was used by US Special Forces due to its durability under harsh conditions and it's therefore not unlikely that Marvin has used it as a service weapon.
+It was used by U.S. Special Forces due to its durability under harsh conditions, and it's therefore not unlikely that Marvin has used it as a service weapon.